lit/lit.dev/packages/lit-dev-content/site/zh-CN/docs/templates/directives.md

 </td>
 </tr>
 <tr>
-<td class="no-wrap-cell vcenter-cell">Usable location</td>
+<td class="no-wrap-cell vcenter-cell">可用位置</td>
 <td class="wide-cell">

-Element expression
+元素表达式

 </td>
 </tr>
 </tbody>
 </table>

 Although most DOM manipulation in Lit can be achieved declaratively using templates, advanced situations may required getting a reference to an element rendered in the template and manipulating it imperatively.
 Common examples of when this may be useful include focusing a form control or calling an imperative DOM manipulation library on a container element.

 When placed on an element in the template, the `ref` directive will retrieve a reference to that element once rendered.
 The element reference may be retrieved